 A little education can go a long ways towards protecting consumers.
 Financial literacy and investor education are critical life skills for all Iowans.
 The Iowa Insurance Division strives to help Iowans by providing information to help them make prudent financial choices and to be wise and safe investors.
 Information provided by the Iowa Insurance Division and our partners help Iowans of all ages to understand basic financial principles, the financial products they are purchasing, and to be aware of different scams and fraudulent schemes currently being used.

 It is easier to make financial literacy and well-being a lifelong habit when key concepts are learned at a young age.
-For fifth to ninth grade students, the Iowa Insurance Division sponsors the Dimes, Dollars and Decisions program from the National Theatre for Children.
+For fifth to ninth grade students, the Iowa Insurance Division sponsors the Mad About Money program from the National Theatre for Children.
 The program teaches students about financial literacy through fun and engaging improvisational comedy sketches and provides activities and workbooks for teachers to expand upon the educational content.
-To schedule a performance at your school, click here.
+Schedule a performance at your school today.

 Financial Literacy for High School Students